Prehealth-Mentors/SchedulePicker/README.md

 Some highlights to the file format are listed below
 - First row needs to be email and **only** email.
 The program does not accept names
 - Second row is a binary (0 or 1) value specifying if the person is a mentor or mentee.
 1 means mentor 0 means mentee
+- The program allows for optional binary features to be inserted here.
+These features can be things such as onlineOnly, or isTransfer student.
+The program will try to optimize these features if possible.

 - The remaining rows are the days of the week and times that the person is availiable.
 These entries must be comma seperated and be in the following format.
    - <day of the week>:<start time>-<end time>, ...
    - Ex: M:2:00PM-4:00PM,T:10:0AM-5:00PM